On properties of the space of quantum states and their application to construction of entanglement monotones: The main theorem

-By this remark theorem \ref{Th-A-1} and proposition \ref{roof-hull} imply the following result. \begin{corollary} \textit{Let $f$ be a concave lower semicontinuous lower bounded function and $\alpha$ be a lower semicontinuous affine function on the set $\,\mathfrak{S}(\mathcal{H})$ with the range $\,[0,+\infty]$.} \textit{If the function $f$ has continuous restriction to the set $\mathcal{A}_{c}$ defined by (\ref{family}) for each $c\geq0$ then
+\begin{corollary} Let $f$ be a concave lower semicontinuous lower bounded function and $\alpha$ be a lower semicontinuous affine function on the set $\,\mathfrak{S}(\mathcal{H})$ taking values in~$\,[0,+\infty]$.
+If the function $f$ has continuous restriction to the set $\mathcal{A}_{c}$ defined by~\eqref{eq13} for each $c>0$ then